How To Create Unique Social Media Campaigns With Missinglettr

 - Keeps your blog posts alive throughout the year

-I think it's a great product that enables you to publicize each blog post regularly via social media over the course of a year.
+It's a great product that enables you to publicize each blog post regularly via social media over the course of a year.

 - What are your thoughts?